oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 For example, a service template for a business application that is hosted on an application server tier might focus on defining the structure and manageability behavior of the business application itself.
 The internals of the application server tier hosting the application can be provided in a separate service template built by another vendor specialized in deploying and managing application servers.
-This approach enables separation of concerns and re-use of common infrastructure templates.
+This approach enables separation of concerns as well as re-use of common infrastructure templates.

 ![Node Decomposition](images/service_decomposition.png)